Shivanshu-GITH/the-aesthetic-edit/README.md

 ## SEO Infrastructure

-The platform has first-class SEO support baked into the server and the React layer.

 ### Dynamic sitemap

 `GET /sitemap.xml` queries Postgres at request time and generates a valid XML sitemap with:
 - Static routes (`/`, `/shop`, `/blog`, `/about`, `/free-guide`) at weekly change frequency
-- All active product pages at monthly frequency
+- All active product pages at `/shop/product/:id` at monthly frequency
-- All published blog post pages at monthly frequency
+- All published blog post pages at `/blog/:category_slug/:slug` at monthly frequency

 ### robots.txt

-`GET /robots.txt` is server-generated and includes:
+`GET /robots.txt` is server-generated:
+- `Allow: /`
 - `Disallow: /admin`
 - `Disallow: /api/`
 - `Sitemap:` pointing to the dynamic sitemap